Rogers displeased House Democrats refused to chastise Pelosi

 The Democrat-controlled House of Representatives voted Thursday against a resolution condemning House Speaker Nancy Pelosi for destroying an official copy of the President's State of the Union Address.

-Pelosi, a California Democrat, dramatically ripped her copy of the speech just after President Donald Trump completed his address on Tuesday night.
+Pelosi, a California Democrat, dramatically ripped the speech just after President Donald Trump completed his address on Tuesday night.

 Somerset's Congressman Hal Rogers, a Republican, was not happy by the Democrats' refusal to chastise their leader for her actions.